wicky4github/string-similarity-ex/README.md

 ### getSentenceReplacements(formatString)

-Returns an array including all possibility of replacing word.
+Returns an array including all possibility of replacing words.

 ##### Arguments